Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Application

 \subsection{Data Sources and Direct Estimates of Spatial Opportunity Cost of Care Work}

-The SOEP was established in $1984$ by the German Institute of Economic Research (DIW) and evolved into an imperative survey for Germany regarding multidisciplinary social information on private households \citep{goebel2019german}.
-Statistical considerations regarding sampling designs and representativeness of the longitudinal data set, justify its relevance for governmental institutions, policy makers, and researchers alike.
-For our primary calculation of opportunity cost of care work, we need information on individual income as well as hours worked on the job and for care work.
-This information is only provided in the SOEP, in contrast to the German Microcensus \citep{Bundesamt_2015}, where income is only available as an interval censored variable.
+The Socio-Economic Panel was established in $1984$ by the German Institute of Economic Research (German: Deutsches Institut für Wirtschaftsforschung) and has become a vital survey for Germany, providing multidisciplinary social information on private households \citep{goebel2019german}.
+For our primary calculation of the opportunity cost of care work, we require information on individual income as well as hours worked in both paid employment and unpaid care work.
+This detailed information is only available in the Socio-Economic Panel, unlike the German Microcensus \citep{Bundesamt_2015}, where income is only available as an interval censored variable.

-We construct the target variable of individual monthly opportunity cost of care work from the SOEP in $2011$ \citep{SOEP_datasource} and use the available refreshment samples.
-We choose the year $2011$ because the last census was in this year and therefore census and survey data have no time inconsistencies.
-The underlying sampling design is a multi-stage stratified sampling procedure: Initially, stratification is carried out into federal states, governmental regions, and municipalities.
-Subsequently, addresses are sampled using the random walk methodology within each primary sampling unit \citep{kroh2018soep}.
-Our analysis focuses on the working age population aged between $15$ to $64$, as defined by international standards \citep{OECD_2020}.
-In detail, we calculate the individual opportunity cost in Euro per month for $2011$ as follows: first, we compute opportunity cost as hourly wage by taking the mean gross individual income divided by hours of paid work.
-Then, we multiply the hours of monthly unpaid work due to child- or elderly-care by the hourly cost of opportunity.
-The resulting metric target variable $y_{ij}$ for Germany is highly skewed, ranging from $0$\EUR to $2413.79$\EUR (mean: $100.96$\EUR and median: $176.93$\EUR).
+We construct the target variable of individual weekly opportunity cost of care work using data from the Socio-Economic Panel in $2021$ \citep{SOEP_datasource}.
+We selected the year $2021$ because it is the latest available wave of the Socio-Economic Panel.
+The sampling design follows a multi-stage stratified sampling procedure: stratification is first carried out by federal states, governmental regions, and municipalities.
+Subsequently, addresses are sampled using the random walk methodology within each primary sampling unit \citep{siegers2022soep}.
+Our analysis focuses on the working age population, defined as individuals aged between $15$ to $64$, in accordance with international standards \citep{OECD_2020}.
+Specifically, we calculate the individual opportunity cost in Euros per week for $2021$ as follows: first, the opportunity cost is computed as the hourly wage, derived by dividing mean gross individual income by hours of paid work.
+Then, the weekly hours of unpaid work due to child- or elderly-care are multiplied by the hourly opportunity cost.
+The resulting metric target variable $y_{ij}$ is highly skewed, ranging from \EUR$0$ to \EUR$6111.1$ (mean: \EUR$403.0$; median: \EUR$258.6$).
 A histogram is provided in Figure \ref{fig:Overviewdirect}.